-- Timely and accurate handling of application information transmitted by the OA provider. - Ensuring prompt review of each applicant's medical information. - Ensuring prompt contact with applicants and pre-enrollees to plan for travel and make travel arrangements. - Ensuring accurate coding of OA Identification codes. - Assisting OA providers to promote timely arrivals of eligible students.
-Job Corps centers must ensure expedient processing of applicant folders to fully support 100 percent on-board strength (OBS). - Providing center-specific information to OA providers to ensure accurate information is being shared with potential new students.
+- Timely and accurate handling of application information transmitted by the OA office/provider. - Ensuring prompt review of each applicant's medical information. - Ensure prompt contact with applicants and pre-enrollees to plan for travel and make travel arrangements. - Ensuring accurate coding of OA Identification codes. - Assisting OA contractors to promote timely arrivals of eligible students.
+Job Corps centers must ensure expedient processing of applicant folders to fully support 100 percent on-board strength (OBS). - Providing center-specific information to OA contractors to ensure accurate information is being shared with potential new students.

-Note: A general failure to accurately enter data, or otherwise report information to JCDC, not only negatively affects the overall performance rating of individual OA providers but also reflects negatively on the integrity of Job Corps program reports and outcomes.
+Note: A general failure to accurately enter data, or otherwise report information to JCDC, not only negatively affects the overall performance rating of individual OA contractors but also reflects negatively on the integrity of Job Corps program reports and outcomes.
 In addition, since enrollee information is critical to other data reports, any inaccurate OA data negatively impacts other Job Corps program reports and outcomes.

-- Ensuring that the OA Report Card and other reports are issued in accordance with the target release dates. - Coordinating specifications of the OA Report Card with National Office staff. - Ensuring the data generated in the reports accurately reflects the policy and programming design. - Providing Help Desk services regarding OA providers data, reporting and oversight of OASIS, online application receipt and routing through OASIS, online application data, and training and services to the regions and OA providers on the use of OASIS. - Working with the National Office to ensure that MyJC data is transmitted timely and integrated into OASIS and CIS as appropriate.
+- Ensuring that the OA Report Card and other reports are issued in accordance with the target release dates. - Coordinating specifications of the OA Report Card with National Office staff. - Ensuring the data generated in the reports accurately reflect the policy and programming design. - Providing Help Desk services regarding OA contractor data, reporting and oversight of OASIS, online application receipt and routing through OASIS, online application data, and training and services to the regions and OA contractors on the use of OASIS.

+APPENDIX 501C

-APPENDIX 501C POLICIES AND PROCEDURES FOR JOB CORPS' PROGRAM YEAR (PY) 2024 PERFORMANCE MANAGEMENT SYSTEM CAREER TRANSITION SERVICES OUTCOME MEASUREMENT SYSTEM
+PERFORMANCE MANAGEMENT SYSTEM CAREER TRANSITION SERVICES OUTCOME MEASUREMENT SYSTEM

-I. CAREER TRANSITION SERVICES (CTS) REPORT CARD FOR PY 2024
+I. CAR CAREER TRANSITION SERVICES (CTS) REPORT CARD FOR PY 2023

 A. Overview1

-B. PY 2024 Changes in Appendix 501C1
+B. PY 2023 Changes in Appendix 501C

-C. Impact of Level 1 Zero Tolerance (ZT) Separations on the CTS Report Card4
+C. Impact of Level 1 Zero Tolerance (ZT) Separations on the CTS Report Card6

-D. Career Transition Services (CTS) Placement Measures41.Placement Rate42.Graduate and Former Enrollee Average Hourly Wage at Placement53.Career Technical Training (CTT) Completer Job Training Match (JTM)Placement Rate54.Full-Time Quality Placement Rate7
+D. Career Transition Services (CTS) Placement Measures

-E. Quarter 2 and Quarter 4 Placement Measures
+E. Quarter 2 and Quarter 4 Placement Measures101.
+Graduate and Former Enrollee Placement Rate in Quarter 2 After Exit Quarter102.
+Graduate and Former Enrollee Placement Rate in Quarter 4 After Exit Quarter113.
+Graduate and Former Enrollee Median Earnings in Quarter 2 After Exit Quarter114.
+Graduate and Former Enrollee Employer Retention Rate12

 F. Performance Goals

-G. Weights10
+G. Weights13

-H. Overall Rating10
+H. Overall Rating

+II.
 ROL ES AND RESPONSIBILITIES

-A. National Office11
+A. National Office14

-B. Regional Offices11
+B. Regional Offices14

-C. CTS Providers
+C. CTS Contractors 15

-D. Job Corps Centers 13 E. Job Corps Data Center (JCDC) 13
+D. Job Corps Centers 16

+E. Job Corps Data Center (JCDC) 16

-I. CAREER TRANSITION SERVICES (CTS) REPORT CARD FOR PY 2024
+I. CAREER TRANSITION SERVICES (CTS) REPORT CARD FOR PY 2023

 Prior to reviewing this section, please read the Introduction to Appendix 501.
-The Introduction provides rationale, policies, and procedural changes that apply to all of the Program Year (PY) 2024 Outcome Measurement System (OMS) Report Cards, as well as Attachments pertaining to this section.
+The Introduction provides rationale, policies, and procedural changes that apply to all of the Program Year (PY) 2023 Outcome Measurement System (OMS) Report Cards, as well as Attachments pertaining to this section.

-Service providers with Career Transition Services (CTS) responsibilities play a vital role in the continuum of service delivery to students.
-Job Corps emphasizes students' longterm career and financial success as a major indicator of the program's effectiveness.
-CTS providers have the primary responsibility of ensuring that Graduates and Former Enrollees successfully transition to quality academic or employment experiences leading to long-term attachment to the workforce after separation from the program.
+Contractors with Career Transition Services (CTS) responsibilities play a vital role in the continuum of service delivery to students.
+Job Corps emphasizes students' long-term career and financial success as a major indicator of the program's effectiveness.
+CTS contractors have the primary responsibility of ensuring that Graduates and Former Enrollees successfully transition to quality academic or employment experiences leading to long-term attachment to the workforce after separation from the program.

-The CTS Report Card is the accountability tool used to measure and account for performance of all CTS providers.
-This Report Card reflects CTS providers' success in achieving specific goals and objectives pertaining to both the placement of Graduates and Former Enrollees, and their earnings.
+The CTS Report Card is the accountability tool used to measure and account for performance of all contractors with CTS responsibilities.
+The CTS Report Card reflects CTS contractors' success in achieving specific goals and objectives pertaining to both the placement of Graduates and Former Enrollees, and their earnings.

-B. PY 2024 Changes in Appendix 501C
+B. PY 2023 Changes in Appendix 501C

-For PY 2024, Job Corps has made a small number of changes to the CTS Report Card as enumerated below.
+For PY 2023, Job Corps has made a small number of crucial changes to the CTS Report Card in consideration of the broader revisions to the OMS and in alignment with the Job Corps 2.0 strategic plan.
+Job Corps has: